henryluki/react-starter/README.md

 # react-starter
 React Stater --- React for ui.
-Redux for the store.
-Express for the server
+Redux for store.
+Express for server